 AMY GOODMAN: Interestingly, also wasn’t it that the FBI found out about the covenant during their '71 investigation, but didn't reveal it until the ’86 confirmation hearings, right?

 TONY MAURO: I think that’s right.
 I don’t recall that that came up in '71 in the ’71 hearings, but his answer, Rehnquist's answer was that these covenants were not enforceable anyway, and so they weren’t really a big issue.

 AMY GOODMAN: Finally, Tony Mauro, the issue of Judge Rehnquist’s dependence on drugs, on prescription drugs, particularly Placidyl, talk about that.

 TONY MAURO: Well, it was pretty remarkable to read this.
 Certainly, this was made public at the time.
 When he went into the hospital in 1981 with withdrawal symptoms, there was an announcement or a disclosure of why he was there.
 It said he had developed a drug dependence.
-But these files give much more detail and suggest that he was using this very powerful drug for at least ten years during his tenure as an Associate Justice, and that in the six months before he was in the hospital in 1981, he had actually been filling three-month prescriptions every month, suggesting that he was taking three times the normal dosage of this drug.
+But these files give much more detail and suggest that he was using this very powerful drug for at least 10 years during his tenure as an associate justice, and that in the six months before he was in the hospital in 1981, he had actually been filling three-month prescriptions every month, suggesting that he was taking three times the normal dosage of this drug.